 These resources, together with our Centre for Academic Success, support and develop the subjects and interests of the staff and students.

 To get you started on using the library services, here's our top five tips:

 1. What do I need to use the libraries?

 Your student ID card is also your library card.
-You will need it to borrow items from any of our libraries, and also to gain access through the controlled gates at the Kenrick Library at City North Campus.
+You will need it to borrow items from any of our libraries, and also to gain access through the controlled gates at Curzon Library.
 Your library Borrower Number can be found on the card, above the barcode - you will need this and your PIN when using self-service.

 2. What is my PIN and where do I get it from?

 Your library PIN (Personal Identity Number) serves the same function as a bank PIN and you should keep it safe in the same way.
 It allows you, in conjunction with your Borrower Number, to use all our self-service options.
 Your PIN will be sent to your University email address after you have enrolled on your course - you can change it via 'My Library Record' on the library catalogue.
 If you don't receive it please ask at the Help Desk.

 3. How many books can I borrow and for how long?